Technical Committee (TC) Reconfigurable Radio Systems (RRS) Activity Report 2022

 Reconfigurable Radio Systems (RRS) are smart radio entities or functions that can react to their environment and/or have their radio parameters updated via software.
 This offers an opportunity to support the needs of our connected world – including the Internet of Things (IoT) – by sharing spectrum among multiple services and radio networks.
 Spectrum sharing will also play a key role in the further development of 5G, and subsequently 6G.

-Progress was made during the year on revisions to the existing RIE Feasibility Study [TR 103 587], adding new use cases including location based enabling of the radio interface.
+Further progress was made during the year by WG1 on revisions to its existing RIE Feasibility Study [TR 103 587], adding new use cases including location based enabling of the RI.
+Publication is anticipated in early 2023.

-In relation to regulatory matters, RRS WG3 deals with RRS Certification and Declaration of Conformity and Security, with main activity of the group being active participation in the EC group “Commission Expert Group on Radio Equipment” as the interface for all ETSI Technical Committees and Industry Specification Groups.
-In 2021 work on use cases defining the requirements related to the introduction of dynamic re-certification remained on hold, pending EC decisions on the delegated act(s) on Article 3(3)(i) and 4 of the RED that addresses compliance of the radio equipment in case of software reconfiguration.
+In relation to regulatory matters, RRS Working Group 3 (WG3) deals with RRS Certification and Declaration of Conformity and Security.
+Main activity of the group is participation in the EC group ‘Commission Expert Group on Radio Equipment’, where it serves as the interface for all ETSI Technical Committees and Industry Specification Groups.
+In 2022 Work Items on use cases and requirements related to the introduction of dynamic re-certification of configurable equipment remained on hold, pending EC decisions on the delegated act(s) on Article 3(3)(i) and 4 of the RED.
+These cover compliance of radio equipment in case of software reconfiguration and could also support the future Cyber Resilience Act.

-See a full list of current TC RRS Work Items here.
+See the full list of TC RRS Work Items currently in development here.